Why Does My Cat Sleep in My Bed with Me? Cat Sleeping Behavior Explained

 "Cats are very territorial creatures.
 As a result of this they may consider your bed to be part of their territory.
 Cats make their territory by rubbing their head on things and walking on objects because they have glands in their feet and head which release pheromones that essentially mark the area as their own.
 Walking all over your bed, and bumping heads with you is one way that your cat marks their territory."

-Finally, the thing you've always known in your heart to be true: your cat sleeps in the bed with you because they love you and value your companionship.
+Finally, the thing you've always known in your heart to be true: your cat may sleep in the bed with you because they love you and value your companionship.
 This is absolutely true!
 Sleeping in the bed with you is your cat's way of showing you how much they do, in fact, see you as their safest place and the perfect place (or, rather, the purrrfect place!) to spend their time, and that includes the bed at night.
 Not only is it a cozy place, but it's a safe, warm territory that they consider their own.

 Because of that, you want your mattress, pillows, and sheets to be safe for you AND your fur babies!
 Make sure that any potential risks related to unhealthy materials are mitigated by having organic sleep systems all year long.